JuliaAI/Imbalance.jl/docs/src/examples/cerebral_ensemble/cerebral_ensemble.md

 ```

 ## Loading Data
-In this example, we will consider the [Cerebral Stroke Prediction Dataset](https://www.kaggle.com/datasets/shashwatwork/cerebral-stroke-predictionimbalaced-dataset) found on Kaggle for the objective of predicting where a stroke has occured given medical features about patients.
+In this example, we will consider the [Cerebral Stroke Prediction Dataset](https://www.kaggle.com/datasets/shashwatwork/cerebral-stroke-predictionimbalaced-dataset) found on Kaggle for the objective of predicting where a stroke has occurred given medical features about patients.

 `CSV` gives us the ability to easily read the dataset after it's downloaded as follows